Digitalisation: current trends in the restaurant industry

 In large industrial companies, robots and the evaluation of big data have long been routine.
 The trend of using data to optimise processes and analyse guest behaviour is now also finding its way into gastronomy.

 Restaurateurs want to better understand the behaviour of guests and find out what their needs are.
 Rising fixed and staff costs are also pushing restaurateurs to make changes in work processes and employment.

 Many restaurateurs and their staff fear “big data mining” and immediately associate absolute control in a creative and cordial environment.
 But with the right approach and the right data, you can grow your business better.
 Because the more you know about your business and your guests, the better you can adapt and optimise your processes for success.
-In the section “Business Knowledge” you will find more tips, tricks, and impulses to set up your business in a data-driven way.

 5. Digital menus with self-ordering systems find acceptance